kanaverse/bakana/README.md

 See [here](docs/related/custom_readers.md) for instructions on adding custom dataset readers.
 This allows us to use **bakana**'s analysis pipeline and serialization capabilities on datasets from other sources such as in-house databases.

+Testing can be done with `npm run test` with Node 16+.
-Testing requires some combination of the options below, depending on the version of Node.js available.
+For older versions of Node, it requires some combination of the options below:

 ```sh
 node --experimental-vm-modules \